LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * API `Key`: Application Programming Interface Key
     * You obtain and save this key from the Apple Developer website
     * It is required to enable your GitHub account to interface with Apple to create your app
-* `Actions`: available in your GitHub account to build your app (once you follow the instrctions on this page)
+* `Actions`: are available in your GitHub account to build your app (once you follow the instructions on this page)
     * With Loop 3, the actions: `Verify Secrets`, <code>Add Identifiers</code>, `Create Certificates`, and `Build Loop` enable users to build the Loop app from a browser on any computer
     * If GitHub Actions are not operating as you expect, check [GitHub Status](https://www.githubstatus.com/) to see if it is GitHub problem.